uphy/agent-sync/README.md

 ## Configuration

-agent-sync uses a YAML configuration file (`agent-sync.yml`) to define the sources and destinations for your agent definitions.
+agent-sync uses a YAML configuration file (`agent-sync.yml`) to define the inputs and outputs for your agent definitions.

 ### Basic Structure